springload/draftail/README.md

 entityTypes: [],
 // List of active decorators.
 decorators: [],
+// Additional React components to render in the toolbar.
+controls: [],
 // Max level of nesting for list items.
 0 = no nesting.
 Maximum = 10.
 maxListNesting: 1,
 // Frequency at which to call the save callback (ms).